sboesebeck/morphium/MorphiumDoku.md

     }

-The class `Aggregate` is used to hold the result of the aggregation.
+The class `Aggregate` is used to hold the batch of the aggregation.

 ### Validation